Skip to content

 Textual Widgets

-Textual ships 40+ widgets.
+Textual ships dozens of built-in widgets.
 A representative sample:

 WidgetWhat